Have you ever looked at your grill design and thought, “I wish this lid wasn’t so heavy and didn’t slam whenever I let go?”

 - Better ergonomics?

-A lot of grills already have spring assist technology, but spring assist can be improved upon by adding some friction.
+Many grills already have spring assist technology, but adding some friction improves the spring assist.
 That’s where a Vectis Pivot can help.
 It introduces controlled, constant friction to the system to make it feel more like a counterbalance.
 Plus, the Vectis Pivot can withstand temperatures up to 800° F, so it's great for grills!

 A rendering of the Vectis Pivot

 If you look at the Smokin’ Ugly drum smoker lid hinge, you can see where spring assist can work well all on its own.
 The drum lid is light enough that a spring-assisted hinge can act as a counterbalance.

 Spring-assist technology is more cost-effective than counterbalance hinges, so it’s a quality solution for less expensive products.
 In contrast, Hestan grills use a full counterbalance because the lid is far too heavy for a spring assist to be effective.